9beach/analyze-sgf/README.en-US.md

 # Options for making reviewed SGF files.
 sgf:
   # SGF can put good/bad/hotspot labels on moves for coloring game tree.
-  # When you open output SGF in applications like Sabaki, you can check them.
+  # When you open reviewed SGF in applications like Sabaki, you can check them.
   # Please visit <https://sabaki.yichuanshen.de/>.
   #
   # If win rate drops by less than maxWinrateDropForGoodMove for a move, that